kedamonokokyeu/Quant-Model/README.md

 Data cleaning and analysis in order to tweak XGB parameter lists and optimize so Grid Search can test more effective combinations

-that this wasn't easy and I am now contemplating jumping off the clock tower

 👨‍💻 Author

 Tristan Pham

 Contact: tristanpham@berkeley.edu